ig-python/trading-ig/docs/source/faq.rst

 Flexibility:

 * The original intent of the project was that ``pandas`` and ``munch`` usage was optional.
-At a low level the IG APIs return JSON data in the response body, and this library aims to be a flexible as possible in how applications use it.
-If your project has pandas available, then this library will convert the response into a pandas DataFrame where it makes sense to do so.
-Examples are historical price data, or account activity.
-If not, it just returns a dict of the response data.
+At a low level the IG APIs return JSON data in the response body; this project aims to be a flexible as possible in how applications use that data.
+If your project has pandas available, then the data will be converted into a pandas DataFrame where it makes sense to do so.
+Time series data for example, like historical price data, or account activity.
+If not, it returns a dict of the response data.
 It's the same for munch - fetching market info for a given epic will return a munch object if that library is available in your environment, or a dict if not

 * if this project is defined as a dependency in a higher level project (ie as a library), it should not define which version of pandas is used.
 That should be defined in the parent project

-* ``tenacity`` support was added in version 0.0.10 as one possible way to handle the IG rate limits, but there are many other ways to do so.
-To be as flexible as possible for users of this library, tenacity is also marked optional
+* ``tenacity`` support was added in version 0.0.10 as one possible way to handle the IG rate limits.
+However, it is a brute force method, effectively waiting an ever increasing amount of time between attempts until a request succeeds.
+It works well for the nightly integration test, where time taken is not important, but for high speed trading with real money it may not be be best solution.
+There are many other ways to handle the limits, and each will depend on the characteristics of the application.
+To be as flexible as possible for users of this project, tenacity is also marked optional

 How do I find the epic for market 'X'?
 --------------------------------------